mailpace/outgoer/README.md

 # How it works

-- Deploy Outgoer
+- Deploy Outgoer on your own network
 - Add your sender credentials to Outgoer
-- Point your apps email SMTP address at Outgoer
+- Point your apps email SMTP at Outgoer
 - Outgoer does the rest!

 # Requirements